 This resource produced by the Global Alliance for Vitamin A (GAVA) intends to assist country programs in identifying gender equality and equity considerations in their VAS programs utilizing a sex- and gender-based analysis (SGBA).
 Authors define key terms such as gender-unaware programs, gender-responsive programs, gender-transformative programs, gender equity, gender equality, and gender mainstreaming.
 Additionally, gender mainstreaming in planning and training, and awareness-raising and demand-generation is also discussed.

-This rapid response document was developed for a Uganda policymaker by the Regional East African Community Health (REACH) (i) A set of decisions or commitments to pursue courses of action aimed at achieving defined goals for improving health, stating or inferring the values that underpin these decisio Initiative.
-It explores the importance of “routinization” and “standardization” processes which assess program sustainability, as well as the idea that Implementation aims to develop strategies for available or new health interventions in order to improve access to, and the use of, these interventions by the populations in need. and standardization are concomitant.
+This rapid response document was developed for a Uganda policymaker by the Regional East African Community Health (REACH) (i) A set of decisions or commitments to pursue courses of action aimed at achieving defined goals for improving health, stating or Initiative.
+It explores the importance of “routinization” and “standardization” processes which assess program sustainability, as well as the idea that Implementation aims to develop strategies for available or new health interventions in order to improve access to, and the use of, these and standardization are concomitant.